hexleyosx/gCodeArduinoPreProcessor/README.md

 gCodeArduinoPreProcessor
 ========================

-This is a pre-processor for a laser
+This is a gcode pre-processor for a laser CNC controled by a grbl board.

+It controls the analog power